Employee Engagement Myths

 What matters more is fair compensation, meaningful work, a healthy work environment, effective leadership, and opportunities to learn and grow.

-The survey is only the first step in what should become an ongoing effort.
+The survey is only the first step in what should become an ongoing and visible improvement effort.
 You need to create meaningful action plans for change, continuously reinforce the desired behaviors, and monitor progress.
-Otherwise you won’t move the needle.
+Otherwise you won’t move the engagement needle.

-Employee Satisfaction: A satisfied employee is being treated fairly, has a job they can handle, and feels as though they contribute meaningfully to the enterprise.
+A satisfied employee is being treated fairly, has a job they can handle, and feels as though they contribute meaningfully to the enterprise.
 This is fine as far as employee satisfaction goes.
-But you cannot count on a “satisfied” employee going above and beyond.
+But our research tells us that you cannot count on a “satisfied” employee going above and beyond.

 The Bottom Line